nqobilemagwaza6/Ticket-Management-System/README.md

 # Admin login creditials
 email = tms@gmail.com password = TMS#5

+ ###  when logged in as ADMIN Add support User using valid email for password retrieval

 # 🎫 Ticket Management System (TMS)

 A full-stack, role-based Ticket Management System built using Django REST Framework and Vue 3.